uhd-urz/elAPI/README.md

 elapi get experiments --format csv --export ~/Downloads/
 ```

-Once the command is run, in the background, elAPI will read host (eLab server) address, API key and various other
+Once the command is run, in the background, elAPI will read host (eLab server) address, API key, and various other
 settings (see [configuration](#configuration)) from the configuration file `elapi.yml`, perform validation (e.g.,
 whether the server address is valid), fetch all _experiments_ list, convert them to `CSV`, and export them to your
 local `~/Downloads/` folder.